JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 ![mulberry street was even more lively at night ... so much ENERGY! love it](../uploads/061921_little_italy_night_mulberry_st.jpeg "mulberry street was even more lively at night ... so much ENERGY! love it")

-# intern meetups: tours of hoboken and smorgasburg
+# interns meet hoboken and smorgasburg

 as great as exploring the city is, unprompted, though, it's almost guaranteed that I would never run into some of the people that I actually DID want to run into at some point - my fellow EY interns.
 As a result, my "one new area a day" challenge came in handy here, as I used a trick that my brother suggested: say I'm going to go do an event, and then say people are welcome to come "with."
 This makes it way less pressuring for people to come along.
 And plus, I was planning to explore solo anyway, so it was pretty genuine.